 The operation was divided into two groups, namely 'Thistledown' of four four-man parties to cut the railway lines around Terni and Orvieto, and 'Driftwood' of two four-man parties to cut the lines connecting Urbino and Fabriano, and Ancona and Rimini.
 The parties were parachuted into their operational areas on 7 January.
 All of the 'Thistledown' party’s targets were successfully attacked, although the RAF had already bombed one of the lines, but all of the men were subsequently captured.

-The fate of the ‘Driftwood’ party remains a mystery as none of the men turned up at a beach evacuation rendezvous.
+The fate of the 'Driftwood' party remains a mystery as none of the men turned up at a beach evacuation rendezvous.
 It has been surmised that they either drowned or were captured and shot.
-It had been intended to send a reinforcement party by sea to link up with the ‘Driftwood’ party, but bad weather prevented this and so this ‘Baobab’ party was sent at the end of January.
+It had been intended to send a reinforcement party by sea to link with the 'Driftwood' party, but bad weather prevented this and as a result this 'Baobab' party was sent at the end of January.